 Visit the LGBTIQ+ Health Australia website

-Read the Department of Health Barriers to Palliative Care - Issues Report on People who Identify as Lesbian, Gay, bisexual, transgender or Intersex (2019)
+Read the Department of Health and Aged Care - Barriers to Palliative Care - Issues Report on People who Identify as Lesbian, Gay, bisexual, transgender or Intersex (2019)

 More LGBTI resources